- Apply Today

-The orthodontic program is a 26.5 month program.
-A student in the orthodontics program must complete a minimum of 30 credit hours of course work, including appropriate credit hours in clinical practice per academic year and six credit hours of thesis work.
+The Orthodontics master's program is a 26.5-month program.
+Students must complete a minimum of 30 credit hours of course work, including appropriate credit hours in clinical practice per academic year and six credit hours of thesis work.
 The remaining credits are divided among courses specific to the specialty discipline and elective courses.

-Visit the Department Web Page for more detailed program information.
+Visit the department web page for more detailed program information.

-- Read all application instructions prior to beginning an application.
+Read all application instructions prior to beginning an application.

 - A completed Marquette University application form and fee online.

 - Official transcripts from all current and previous colleges/universities except Marquette.
-International applicants should have course grades converted to numerical values of 4.000, 3.000, 2.000, and 1.000 or to corresponding letter grades of A, B, C, and D, respectively.
+International applicants should have course grades converted to numerical values of 4.000, 3.000, 2.000 and 1.000 or to corresponding letter grades of A, B, C and D, respectively.
 Where such a conversion is possible, an explanation of the grading system used in the foreign dental school and undergraduate institution should accompany the official English translation of the grade transcripts.

-- Undergraduate and dental school grade-point averages, and class rank in dental school.
-If class rank is not listed on the official transcript, a Dean's letter may be submitted.
+- Undergraduate and dental school grade point averages, and class rank in dental school.
+If class rank is not listed on the official transcript, a dean's letter may be submitted.

 - Three letters of recommendation reflecting the applicant’s clinical and academic abilities.